doged-io/doged/doc/unit-tests.md

 provided by Boost.
 The simplest is `BOOST_TEST_MESSAGE`.

-For debugging you can launch the test_bitcoin executable with `gdb`or `lldb` and start debugging, just like you would with bitcoind.
+For debugging you can launch the test_bitcoin executable with `gdb`or `lldb` and start debugging, just like you would with dogecoind.

 This is a simple example of debugging unit tests with GDB on Linux:
 ```